FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 #### Network Diagram
 In this chapter, we are going to create a lab setup as illustrated in the network diagram below.

-fortiweb can be configured with two ports: port1 for incoming traffic and port2 for proxy traffic to the backend application.
+FortiWeb can be configured with two ports: port1 for incoming traffic and port2 for proxy traffic to the backend application.
 This is called the twoarms mode here.

-**fortiweb TwoLegs Mode**
+**FortiWeb TwoLegs Mode**
 ![fortiweb with two ports](../images/fortiwebtwoarms.png)

-fortiweb can also be configured with a single port, where port1 handles both incoming traffic and proxy traffic to the backend application.
+FortiWeb can also be configured with a single port, where port1 handles both incoming traffic and proxy traffic to the backend application.
 This is called the one-arm mode.

-**fortiweb OneArm Mode**
+**FortiWeb OneArm Mode**
 ![fortiweb with single port](../images/fortiwebonearm.png)

 {{% notice note %}}